tarwn/lessthandot-hugo/blogs/content/posts/2016-02-10-using-heka-to-forward-logs-to-the-elasticsearch.md

 <pre>sudo /etc/init.d/heka restart</pre>

-Or you can reboot the server if you&#8217;re a windows admin.
+Or you can reboot the server if you're a windows admin.

 The logs will be in the logstash-* index.